-The name jukebox is thought to originate from places called ‘juke houses’ or ‘jook joints.’
-In the early 1900s, people congregated in these establishments to drink and listen to music.
-In 1889, Louis Glass and his partner William S. Arnold invented the first coin-operated player in San Francisco.
-They were both managers of the Pacific Phonograph Co.
-Formally known as the nickel-in-the-slot machine, the player included a coin operation feature on an Edison phonograph.
-However, it played a limited selection of songs without any amplification.
+The name jukebox is thought to originate from places called ‘juke houses’ or ‘jook joints’, which were establishments in the early 1900s where people congregated to drink and listen to music.
+In 1889, the first coin-operated player was invented in San Francisco by Louis Glass and his partner William S. Arnold, both managers of the Pacific Phonograph Co.
+Formally known as the nickel-in-the-slot machine, the player included a coin operation feature on an Edison phonograph and played a limited selection of songs without any amplification.

 Throughout history, the jukebox continued to evolve with the times.
-When recording artists first crooned into microphones and cut records into vinyl, an aspiring inventor in a Chicago music store worked nights to build a box that would play both sides of the record.
-While the Blue Grass Boys played to sold-out audiences in the Grand Ole Opry, guys and gals danced the night away by playing their song over and over again on the jukebox at a local pub.
-With the advancement of technology, today’s jukebox is more versatile than ever before.
-Touchscreen interfaces respond to the swipe of a finger (or can even be controlled by a mobile app).
-A vast virtual library of songs includes back catalog jukebox heroes alongside top artists of today.
+When recording artists were first crooning into microphones and cutting records into vinyl, an aspiring inventor in a Chicago music store worked nights to build a box that would play both sides of the record.
+When the Blue Grass Boys played the Grand Ole Opry to sold out audiences, guys and gals would dance the night away by playing their song over and over again on the jukebox at a local pub.
+With the advancement of technology, today’s jukebox is now more versatile than ever before with touchscreen interfaces that respond to the swipe of a finger (or can even be controlled by a mobile app) and a vast virtual library of songs including back catalog jukebox heroes alongside top artists of today.

 HISTORY OF THE JUKEBOX

-Enter “The Golden Era” of jukeboxes.
-In the 1930s, manufacturers including Rudolph Wurlitzer Co., The J. P. Seeburg Corp., The Rock-Ola Manufacturing Corp., and Automatic Musical Instrument Co., competed to produce them for diners, saloons, and other entertainment locations.
+The 1930s were considered the start of “The Golden Era” for jukeboxes as manufacturers including Rudolph Wurlitzer Co., The J. P. Seeburg Corp., The Rock-Ola Manufacturing Corp. and Automatic Musical Instrument Co., competed to produce them for diners, saloons and other entertainment locations.

-“The Silver Age” of jukeboxes began in 1946.
-At the time, the market demand for the newest and greatest technology soared.
-Fashionable and sleek, jukeboxes were more than just music players, they were centerpieces often flamboyant with color and chrome.
+1946 ushered in “The Silver Age” for jukeboxes as market demand for the newest and greatest technology soared.
+Fashionable and sleek, jukeboxes weren’t just music players, they were centerpieces often flamboyant with color and chrome.
 Neon and sci-fi became a tremendous influence on style as well.

-TouchTunes introduced the next major innovation for the industry in 1998 with the launch of the first digital networked music jukebox.
-For the first time, customers could search and browse from a library with 750 digital songs.
-They continued the innovation with the first-ever jukebox mobile app on iOS and Android.
-The app allows users to find nearby jukebox locations, create playlists, and queue up songs on the jukebox directly from their phone.
-Other applications soon followed including Virtuo and Playdium
+In 1998, TouchTunes introduced the next major innovation for the industry with the launch of the first digital networked music jukebox.
+For the first time, customers could search and browse from a library with thousands of 750 digital songs.

 In 2011, TouchTunes once again revolutionized in-venue entertainment with the launch of Virtuo, a multi-application platform designed to appeal a tech-savvy audience.
 Users could choose from hundreds of thousands of songs available.